AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

     - To delete the max, it takes O(logN) to find the max value and then takes constant time to remove the corresponding node from the list

+**968-Binary_tree_cameras**
+- I used the greedy approach:
+    - Compute from bottom-up using DFS
+    - If a node is a leaf, leave it there as UN-monitored.
+    - If a non-leaf node has at least one child UN-monitored, the node has to install a camera
+    - If a non-leaf node has all its children monitored,
+        - if one of its child has an installed camera, mark the node monitored
+	- otherwise, leave it there as UN-monitored

 **979-Distribute_coins_in_binary_tree**
 - Recursively compute the number coins needed for both left and right